 All classes are taught by La Verne Law staff members who have J.D.s and graduate degrees in library or information sciences and have significant experience in legal research.
 Most are licensed lawyers and some have experience in the practice of law.

-- Q How often do these workshops meet?
+- Question How often do these workshops meet?

 Once!
 Each workshop meets one time, though there may be multiple sections of a workshop offered.
 You attend once and if you successfully complete the skills assessment, you receive credit for the workshop.

-- Q Do receive grades for these workshops?
+- Question Do receive grades for these workshops?

 No. The workshops are pass/fail and we keep records only of workshops passed.
 If a prospective employer asks for a transcript of the courses you completed to earn the Certificate, it will show only the workshops you completed successfully.

-- Q How do I find out when workshops are being offered?
+- Question How do I find out when workshops are being offered?

 Schedules will be available at the Reference Desk and on TWEN in the Certificate’s class page.

-- Q How do I register for workshops?
+- Question How do I register for workshops?

 Log into TWEN and choose the sign up sheet for the workshop you plan to attend.
 If you change your mind, please return and delete your name from the list so another student can have your seat.

-- Q May I take just a few workshops without doing the whole certificate?
+- Question May I take just a few workshops without doing the whole certificate?

 Yes!
 If you don’t plan to pursue the Certificate the prerequisites are waived.
 Please let the instructor know so he or she doesn’t turn in a report for you.
 For more information, contact Bill Ketchum.